mmenor/assembly_workshop2019/index.md

 less /home/bqhs/workshop/hg19chr21.fa
 ```

 At the end of this tutorial, we would like to see which variants we've detected in the MCF7 dataset correspond to known variants in the dbSnp database.
 The database for chromosome 21 can be found here, `/home/bqhs/workshop/dbsnp.hg19.21.vcf`.
-Again you can use the `view` command to check it out.
+Again you can use the `less` command to check it out.
 We'll cover the format of a VCF file later.

 # Linux Command Line